|

 and

-- the application is made within 45 days of
+- the application is made within 15 days of

-completion of the grievance procedure; and
+completion of the grievance procedure preceding a reference to arbitration; and

 - the matter has not already been referred to

-arbitration under the collective agreement; and
+arbitration under the collective agreement by the party who is applying; and

-- the time, stipulated in the collective
+- the time stipulated in the collective

-agreement, for referring the difference to arbitration has not expired.
+agreement for referring the difference to arbitration has not expired.

 Where there is a dispute between the parties